 I’ve been in the exterminating industry since 1988 (I started on my 17th birthday).
 In that time, I have worked for many commercial accounts, including restaurants from New York City down to Central PA.
 My expertise is correcting restaurant pest odor and other pest issues for restaurants when other pest control companies fail.

-I wanted to write about odors.
-I have seen many food establishments go out of business and I believe that in some circumstances it is directly associated with odors.
-The human body is equipped to pick up on warning signals, there are many signals that warn us of danger.
+I have seen many food establishments go out of business because of issues related to pest odors.
+The human body is equipped to pick up on warning signals of danger.
 Some of these signals are easy to recognize and some are not so easy to pick up on.
-Odors can act as a protective warning signal to us and sometimes it is very easy to smell something bad such as rotting flesh or feces but sometimes we can not smell slight odors or might even grow used to an odors if for example you work in a place every day.
-This odor will become the normal for you but not for someone new entering the building for the first time.
+Odors can act as a warning signal to protect us.
+Sometimes it is very easy to smell (rotting flesh or feces) while some times we can not smell slight odors or might even grow used to an odor.
+While the offensive odor is normal for you, it might smell offensive to someone entering the building for the first time.

-Bobby, Akita Pest Control
+Akita Pest Control